RIT-CHAOS-SEC/PEARTS/README.md

 2. Implement the necessary functionality within the wrapper task using the function `run_application()`.

-Additional functionalities and usage details for the wrapper task will be added soon as we update the documentation and rearrange the code.
+Additional functionalities and usage details for PEARTS will be added soon as we update the documentation and rearrange the code.